 Through our PSHCE Curriculum, our Forest School Curriculum and well-being assemblies we focus on the five ways to well-being.
 These are shown below.
 Further information about the curriculum that we offer to our children can be found on the Curriculum page under the Our School section.

-Mrs Goff is our school Mental Health Lead.
+Mrs Green is our school Mental Health Lead.
 She has a pivotal role in supporting senior leaders developing our support across school for mental health and well-being.
 She also leads our well-being assemblies.
-A video of Mrs Goff sharing some of the strategies that she shares as part of these assemblies, can be found by clicking here.
+A video of some of the strategies that are shared as part of these assemblies, can be found by clicking here.

 There are some really useful websites below that offer support and guidance for parents and carers around their own mental health and well-being as well as support and guidance for supporting children with their well-being and mental health.
 Click on the images to access these sites.